The Life and Loves of a She-Devil (TV series)

-The Life and Loves of a She-Devil is a 1986 award-winning BBC drama serial adapted from Fay Weldon's 1983 novel The Life and Loves of a She-Devil.
-Fay Weldon's novel was later filmed as the 1989 US comedy film She Devil.
+The Life and Loves of a She-Devil is a 1986 British drama serial produced by the BBC and adapted from Fay Weldon's 1983 novel The Life and Loves of a She-Devil.
+It won four British Academy Television Awards including Best Drama Series.

 Plot

 The story concerns married couple Ruth and Bobbo, who are on the verge of separating as Bobbo is having an affair with romantic novelist Mary Fisher.
 After Bobbo leaves Ruth and moves in with Mary, Ruth develops a plan to get her revenge on both of them.

 Cast

 The cast of the drama includes: